ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 - : int list -> int list = <fun>
 ```

 This illustrates the first feature of the OCaml module system.
-It provides a mean to separate concerns by preventing name clashes.
+It provides a means to separate concerns by preventing name clashes.
 Two functions having different type may have the same name if they are provided by different modules.

 Module also allows efficient separated compilation, this is illustrated in the next tutorial.